Welcome to Le Havre cruise port, France!

 Rouen is another French jewel, the capital of the Normandy region and one of the most beautiful French cities I’ve ever visited.
 The city lies approximately 98 km/61 miles (a 1-hour 20-minute drive) east of Le Havre cruise port and cruise lines may offer shore excursions to Rouen (depending on the ship’s time in port).

-Rouen played an important role in the Roman era and Middle Ages and grew into one of the largest and richest cities in Europe in medieval times.
+Rouen played a vital role in the Roman era and Middle Ages and grew into one of the largest and richest cities in Europe in medieval times.
 Its impressive history is more than 2000 years old and nowadays you can admire the city’s rich heritage on a walking tour around the city.

 Rouen’s skyline is dominated by the awe-inspiring 12th-century Gothic Rouen Cathedral (Cathédrale Notre-Dame de Rouen) that inspired the paintings of the Impressionist artist Claude Monet.
 The cobblestone Old Market Square is where Joan of Arc, a French heroine, was burned at the stake in 1431 during the Hundred Years’ War.